 Ambra, Queen Village

 For a special dinner with one other person, book the chef’s counter in the kitchen at Ambra.
-Here, you’ll have a transportive, three-hour dinner of innovative, seasonal Italian food, all accompanied by a wine pairing by Jamie Harrison.
-When we say “special,” we mean it: Dining in the kitchen will run you $300 per person, though that includes beverage and tip.
-For an equally special blowout meal for a group, consider booking Ambra’s dining room, available for parties of eight to 10 people for a flat price of $2,500, inclusive of wine and tip.
+Here, you’ll have a transportive, three-hour dinner of innovative, seasonal Italian food, all accompanied by rare wine pours.
+When we say “special,” we mean it: Dining in the kitchen will run you $300 cash per person, though that includes beverage and tip.
+For an equally special blowout meal for a group, consider booking Ambra’s dining room, available for parties of six to 10 people for $280 per person, inclusive of wine and tip.
 Owners Marina de Oliveira and Chris D’Ambro essentially throw you a dinner party better than what you could ever put together at home.
 705 South 4th Street.

 Gabriella’s, East Passyunk